Yaoyun Shi (施尧耘)

 quantum channels, and quantum cryptography.

-cryptography using untrusted devices (see my tutorial talk
+My current projects include quantum cryptography (see my tutorial talk

 I am also interested in learning and exploring "post-quantum" cryptography, or classical cryptography secure against

 a quantum adversary.
 Most, if not all, widely used public key cryptography systems (such as RSA)

 are not secure under quantum attack.